tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 The Test Descriptors are those terms that are necessary to comprehensively describe the test.
 Some terms, such as the GUID are intended for machine consumption.
 Some terms such as the "Description" are designed to be human-readable and to be understood by consumers of biodiversity data quality reports.
 Terms such as the "Specification" ensure that implementers have no ambiguity about how the test should be coded.

-The scope of each test is also largely provided by the bdqffdq:Specification.
-The Darwin Core terms used in the Specification are included in the "Information Elements".
-The "Specification" also includes references to external (to the Darwin Core standard) authorities that are required to implement the test, for example, references to an ISO standard.
-Such authoritative references are listed under "Source Authority" with a link to the authority and optionally, a link to a specific online resource required for the implementation of the test.

 #### Parameterising the tests

 When we identified that, within Core data quality needs, different portions of the community have different authorities that they are required to adopt for particular terms, we define Parameters for tests, where the Parameter values allow a particular test to behave differently when given different parameter values.
 Parameterized tests are those for which we saw the high likelihood of different data quality needs within the community of CORE users and CORE needs.
 This allows us to define general tests that provide support for non functional requirements that vary within the community.